-The Assistant Director of the MSW Program will review the status of each student at the end of the semester.
-Students who fail to complete their courses satisfactorily or who evidence non-academic issues may be put on probation or dismissed from the program in accordance with the above-stated policies for continuation in the program.
-Students may appeal the decision of the Assistant Director of the MSW Program Director, asking for a review by the MSW Program Director.
+The Assistant Director of the Campus MSW Program, and Associate Director of Field Education will review the status of each student at the end of the semester.
+Students who fail to complete their courses satisfactorily or who show evidence of non-academic issues may be put on probation or dismissed from the program in accordance with the above stated policies for continuation in the program.
+Students may appeal the decision of the Assistant Director of the On campus MSW Program, Assistant Director of the MSW Program, asking for a review by the On campus MSW Program Director or Director of Field Education if the decision pertains to a non-passing grade in SW 552, SW 553, SW 650, or SW 651.
+Students must submit a statement with their appeal specifying why the appeal is warranted.

-Upon receiving a request to review a student's status from the Assistant Director of the MSW

-Program Director, the MSW Program Director will review the student's record and the accumulated documentation, inviting discussion from the faculty and responses from the student, as it deems necessary.
-After the review is completed, the MSW Program Director will make a decision regarding the student's status in the program.
-MSW Program Director has the authority to dismiss the student.
+Upon receiving a request to review a student's status from the Assistant Director of the On campus MSW Program, the On campus MSW Program Director will review the student's record and the accumulated documentation, inviting discussion from the faculty and responses from the student, as deemed necessary.
+After the review is completed, the On campus MSW Program Director will make a decision regarding the student's status in the program.
+If remediation is deemed necessary, any required remediation steps must be completed satisfactorily in order to progress in the program.
+The On campus MSW Program Director has the authority to dismiss the student.
 The final decision is communicated verbally and in writing to the student.
-A student may appeal the decision of the MSW Program Director, to the Academic Affairs committee. (see "Grievances about Non-Academic Issues" below).
+If the student received a non-passing grade in SW 552, SW 553, SW 650, or SW 651, the above review and decision process is conducted by the MSW Program Director and Director of Field Education.
+A student may appeal the decision of the On campus MSW Program Director or Director of Field Education to the Academic Affairs Committee (see "Grievances about Non-Academic Issues" below).